jchenj/jchenj.github.io/_posts/2020-01-22-intro-to-git.md

 * `git log` - see the commit just made

 ### Working on remote repo
-**Clone a repo locally**
 * `git clone <remote-repo-url> <target-location>` - clones a remote repo to target directory
-* `git reset <filename>` - removes file from staging area **Viewing info about remote repo**
+* `git reset <filename>` - removes file from staging area

+**Viewing info about remote repo**
 * `git remote -v` - lists info about remote repo
-* `git branch -a` - lists all branches (locally & remotely) **Get changes from a remote repository**
+* `git branch -a` - lists all branches (locally & remotely)

+**Get changes from a remote repository**
 * `git fetch`
 * Does not change local files.
-Seems to update all data, regardless of branch.
+* Seems to update all data, regardless of branch.

 **Fetch & merge in one command**
 * `git pull`
 * Seems to work on all branches

 **Upload changes to remote**
 * `git push`
 * Will fail if the remote has been updated since version you have locally